Visiting Professor at Policy Institute, King’s College London

-Jonathan Slater is the Permanent Secretary for the Department of Education.
-Prior to this appointment he was the Director General of the Economic and Domestic Affairs Secretariat in the Cabinet Office.
-He headed the Secretariat, which provides policy advice and briefing to the Prime Minister, the Minister for Government Policy and the Cabinet on the government’s economic and domestic policies.
+Jonathan Slater was the Permanent Secretary for the Department of Education from May 2016 to August 2020.
+Prior to this, he was the Director General of the Economic and Domestic Affairs Secretariat in the Cabinet Office, providing policy advice and briefing to the Prime Minister, the Minister for Government Policy and the Cabinet on the government’s economic and domestic policies.
 Jonathan was also responsible for the Prime Minister’s Implementation Unit, which, working with government departments, implements the Prime Minister’s top policy priorities across government.

 Before joining the Cabinet Office, Jonathan was Director General of Head Office and Commissioning Services for the Ministry of Defence, where he was implementing the radical reform of the Ministry proposed by Lord Levene.
 He was responsible both for ensuring that the Head Office was run efficiently and effectively, and for commissioning and contract-managing Defence’s key enabling organisations, from estates to shared services, and from equipment procurement to policing.